About searching

 Door to Door Visitor Travel

-Once all supporting documents have been reviewed and approved, visitors will be contacted directly by GoCary staff to schedule future trips.
-ADA Visitors are permitted up to 21 non-consecutive days of service in a 12-month period.
-If you require ADA paratransit service for a longer period, the standard GoCary Door to Door application process must be completed.
+Once all supporting documents have been reviewed, visitors will be contacted directly by GoCary staff to schedule future trips.
+Eligible visitors are permitted up to 21 days of service in a calendar year.
+If you require ADA paratransit service for a longer period of time, the regular GoCary Door to Door registration process must be completed.

 Back to top